thalber/Atmo/docs/CONTRIBUTING.md

 - Try to make class and member names as short as possible without making them counterintuitive (`GetVar` > `GetVariable`, `EnsureAndGet` > `SetIfMissingAndGet`)
 - Using type and namespace aliases for long external names is encouraged.
 Type aliases should preferably be all-caps acronyms (`TXT` <- `System.Text.RegularExpressions`).
-- Project-wide usings, including type aliases, are in [the Prelude file](../src/Helpers/Prelude.cs)
+- Project-wide usings, including type aliases, are in [the Prelude file](../src/Prelude.cs).
 - In publicly visible classes, nonpublic instance member names should be prefixed with a single underscore, nonpublic static member names should be prefixed with double underscore.
+Extension methods are an exception.

 ## Functionality distribution